Frequently Asked Questions about Child Support

 Third, you'll receive direction from the court about the next step.
 For example, some counties will set status conferences and some will require mediation.
 Make sure the court has a good address for you and check your mail regularly.

 Fourth, if you have a hearing, you will be told what paperwork to complete prior to the hearing.
 Some counties may have you bring this paperwork to the hearing, others will require that it be filed in advance.
-You will likely need to complete a Sworn Financial Statement, click here and scroll to JDF 111, and you must prepare a Child Support Worksheet found here.
+You will likely need to complete a Sworn Financial Statement, click here and scroll to JDF 1111, and you must prepare a Child Support Worksheet, click here.

 For more in depth instructions on how to modify child support provided by the Colorado Judicial branch click here and scroll to JDF 1403l.